 Food allergies can be classified based on the specific food proteins that trigger the immune response.
 Some of the most common types of food allergies include:

 These allergies can develop at any age, although they most commonly appear in childhood.
-Some individuals may outgrow certain food allergies, while others may experience persistent or lifelong allergies.
+Some individuals may outgrow specific food allergies, while others may experience persistent or lifelong allergies.

 Recognising the early signs of a food allergy is crucial for prompt diagnosis and management.
 Some of the initial symptoms to look out for include: